Tetrakern/fictioneer/INSTALLATION.md

 ## Installing WordPress

 The installation process for WordPress is [documented on the official site](https://wordpress.org/support/article/how-to-install-wordpress/) and in many guides only a quick search away.
 Nowadays, most hosts offer a one-click installation service as well.
-Note that the latter often comes with pre-installed plugins that you may want to get rid off, especially analytics plugins which tend to violate data privacy laws.
+Note that the latter often comes with pre-installed plugins that you may want to get rid of, especially analytics plugins which tend to violate data privacy laws.

 Fictioneer is best used on a fresh install due to its complexity and possible conflicts with existing plugins or customizations.
 Which does not mean you cannot switch or migrate, but it would be an ordeal.
 For example, Fictioneer has custom post types for stories and chapters, so you would need to either [convert existing posts](https://wordpress.org/plugins/post-type-switcher/) or upload them anew (which would disassociate all comments).
 They also have several additional settings, making automatic conversion scripts risky.
 Depending on how many posts you have, this may take a while.